-Student enrollment in California adult schools increased slightly (2.7 percent) compared to 2006-07.
-The upward trend in enrollment occurs in six of the ten programs areas, the highest being ABE (28.8 percent) followed by ASE/GED, Citizenship, CTE, Home Econ., and Older Adults in comparison to the previous program year.
-The ESL program shows a smaller percentage drop in comparison to 2006-07 enrollments.
-Student enrollment patterns as a percentage of total enrollments in each of the ten programs over the past five years have not varied greatly.
-See Figure 1.
+Student enrollment in California adult schools shows a slight decrease (2.2 percent) compared to 2007-08.
+A higher number of agencies, 77 (20 percent) did, not submit data in 2008-09 compared to 59 agencies (15.4 percent) in 2007-08.
+The downward trend in enrollment occurs in seven of the ten programs areas, ABE (6.7 percent), ESL (4.6 percent), Citizenship, AWD, Health and Safety, Home Econ., and Older Adults in comparison to the previous program year.
+The ASE/GED, Parent Ed. and CTE programs show a slight increase in enrollment in comparison to 2007-08 enrollments.

+Figure 1 Adult School Enrollment over Seven-Year Period (2000-2009)

+Student enrollment patterns as a percentage of total enrollments in each of the ten programs over the past six years have not varied greatly.
+Figure 1 shows the enrollment trend over the past program years in each of the ten program areas.

 Adult learners in California reflect the diversity of the state.
-The largest ethnic groups of learners enrolled in adult education programs in California are Hispanic (54.8 percent) and White (23.4 percent).
-Adult learners are more likely to be female (60.7 percent) than male (39.3 percent).
-The largest group of adult school learners (41.3 percent) is between the ages twenty-one to forty.
+The largest ethnic groups of learners enrolled in adult education programs in California are Hispanic (55.1 percent) and White (23.3 percent).
+Adult learners are more likely to be female (60.1 percent) than male (39.9 percent).
+The largest group of adult school learners (41.6 percent) is between the ages twenty-one to forty.
 See Figure 2.